Eastern Counties Railway: Development

 There were no additions to the ECR network in 1850, and in 1851 a short branch from what is now Shepreth Branch Junction near Shelford to Shepreth was built.
 Back in 1848 Parliament granted authority to the Royston and Hitchin Railway to extend their line from Royston.
 Although Cambridge was its goal, Parliament sanctioned only an extension as far as Shepreth (as the Eastern Counties Railway had opposed the extension to Cambridge).
 The line was completed in 1851 and initially the Great Northern Railway (GNR), who had leased the Royston and Hitchin Railway in the interim, ran a connecting horse-drawn omnibus service.
 This proved unsuccessful so the new line and the line to Hitchin were leased to the Eastern Counties Railway for 14 years, with a connection at Shepreth to enable the ECR to run trains from Cambridge to Hitchin.

-In 1852, the ECR took over operation of the East Anglian Railway (EAR).
+In 1852, the ECR took over operation of the East Anglian Railways (EAR).
 The company's property had been taken over by the receiver in June 1850 and the EAR was leased to the GNR.
 The GNR had running powers over the ECR line between Peterborough, March and Wisbech (opened 1847).
-Unfortunately, they had not applied for running rights over the line that linked the ECR and EAR stations at Wisbech and the ECR refused access so that the passengers had to change stations by horse-bus.
+Unfortunately, they had not applied for running rights over the line that linked the ECR and EAR stations at Wisbech and the ECR refused access so that the passengers had to change stations by omnibus.
 However, shareholder opposition within the GNR and EAR were the real reason why the GNR withdrew from the arrangement allowing the ECR to take over operation of the EAR.

 In 1853, the Eastern Union Railway (EUR) was in serious financial trouble having built lines to Norwich, Bury St Edmunds (as the Ipswich and Bury Railway), Sudbury and had a branch to Harwich under construction.
 Negotiations began between the EUR and ECR and on 1 January 1854 the ECR took over the working of the EUR although this was not formally ratified until the Eastern Counties and the Norfolk and Eastern Union, the East Anglian, and the Newmarket Railways Act 1854 (17 & 18 Vict. c. ccxx) of 7 August 1854.
 The two companies did not formally merge until they amalgamated with other railways to form the Great Eastern Railway in 1862.

 The Harwich branch whilst built by the EUR was opened by the ECR, the following week on 15 August.

 The ECR also took over the Newmarket Railway in 1854 which linked Cambridge with Ipswich Bury St Edmunds.